-- pattern (str) The wildcarded pattern to match when searching - search_raw (bool) If True, search the raw input, otherwise, the parsed input - output (raw,) See get_range() - n (None or int) If an integer is given, it defines the limit of returned entries. - unique (bool) When it is true, return only unique entries.
+- pattern (str) The wildcarded pattern to match when searching - search_raw (bool) If True, search the raw input, otherwise, the parsed input - raw (bool) See get_range() - output (bool) See get_range() - n (None or int) If an integer is given, it defines the limit of returned entries. - unique (bool) When it is true, return only unique entries.

+'''

 Return type Tuples as get_range()

+'''